Replicas of the Statue of Liberty: Thailand

 The Mini Siam and Mini Europe model village, in Pattaya, has a miniature Statue of Liberty amongst others.

 Taiwan

 There are at least two Statue of Liberty replicas (greater than 30 feet in height) in Taiwan.
 These two statues are in the cities of Keelung and Taipei.

 Vietnam

 From 1887 to 1945, Hanoi was home to another copy of the statue.
 Measuring 2.85 m tall, it was erected by the French colonial government after being sent from France for an exhibition.
 It was known to locals unaware of its history as Tượng Bà đầm xòe (Statue of the Western lady wearing dress).
 When the French lost control of French Indochina during World War II, the statue was toppled on 1 August 1945, after being deemed a vestige of the colonial government along with other statues erected by the French.

 Australia

-A 30-foot replica can also be seen at the Westfield Marion shopping complex in Adelaide, South Australia.
+A 30-foot replica was once found at the Westfield Marion shopping complex in Adelaide, South Australia.
+The statue was demolished in 2019.